Sun conjunct Mercury, Mercury trine Saturn in Capricorn…what does all of this mean?

 The feeling of a quincunx is the same as when a mosquito tries to bite you; the buzzing in your ear is annoying and persistent until the necessary adjustments are made.

-A semisextile is half a sextile, it is a subtle tension and has a growth undertone, in fact, it is the movement towards growth itself.
+A semisextile is half a sextile.
+It is a subtle tension and has a growth undertone it is the movement towards growth itself.

 Finally, we have the quintiles and the biquintiles.
-These are harmonious aspects which indicate the presence of a creative energy, they represent a gift, a developed capacity.
+These are harmonious aspects that indicate the presence of creative energy.
+They represent a gift, a developed capacity.